 Many employers utilize employment contracts which contain restrictive covenants in order to protect their legitimate interests in their customers and proprietary business information.
-Restrictive covenants, which include non-compete, non-solicit and non-disclosure covenants, are closely scrutinized by the Georgia courts in employment agreements, primarily because of the perceived inequality of bargaining power between employer and employee.
+Restrictive covenants, which include non-compete, non-solicit, and non-disclosure covenants, are closely scrutinized by the courts in employment agreements, primarily because of the perceived inequality of bargaining power between employer and employee.

-An initial distinction must be made between covenants entered into as part of the sale of a business, versus covenants which are included in employment contracts.
+An initial distinction must be made between covenants entered into as part of the sale of a business, as opposed to covenants which are included in employment contracts.
 Covenants entered into as part of the sale of a business are usually enforceable, at least in part.
 The rationale for this distinction is that a sale of business contract is far more likely to be entered into by parties on equal footing.
 In addition, the courts recognize that such covenants are often necessary to protect the value bargained for by the purchaser of a business.
 For these reasons, lesser scrutiny is also applied to restrictive covenants in partnership agreements.

 This three-element test has been described by the courts as a "helpful tool" in examining the reasonableness of the covenants being evaluated.
 The judge, rather than the jury, applies this test and determines whether the restraints are reasonable.

 Common Types of Restrictive Covenants in Employment Agreements